-The point of this post is to give you a list of a few other writing sites like Textbroker in case you wanted more options and were looking for something with a similar sort of setup.
+The purpose of this post is to give you a list of a few other writing sites like Textbroker in case you wanted more options and were looking for something with a similar sort of setup.
 I cannot say that any of the sites I’m about to mention are as good as Textbroker, but they might be good to apply with just in case Textbroker or any other site you write for are having article droughts.

 This site is very similar to Textbroker, but has a few disadvantages.
 First off, everyone who applies starts off at the first writing level (lowest pay) regardless of writing quality.
 As you may know, Textbroker assigns your writing level based on your initial writing sample.
 People who are really good often get placed at level 4 right off the bat.
 It doesn’t work that way at The Content Authority.
 You cannot get your writing level up unless you consistently submit quality content.
 However, Textbroker only hires US writers while The Content Authority will accept people worldwide provided they can get paid by Paypal and have a good understanding of the English language.
 Payments are also made weekly here every Saturday.

-Need An Article
+#3 – Need An Article

 I have never applied to this site so I have no personal experience, but from what I understand they do operate in much the same way as Textbroker.
 The pay rate here is somewhere between $5 and $10-$12 per article depending on the writing topics and styles you are approved to write on.
 One great thing about this place is that they do pay every week with Paypal.

 I hope this list helps you if you were looking for more Textbroker-like options.
 And if you’ve never signed up for Textbroker and believe that you have no interest in earning any money writing, I suggest trying it out!
 You might be surprised by how much you like it, and you can’t beat the weekly pay.